Dr. Robert Braun

-Robert studied philosophy of arts and history at the University of Budapest, in 2002 he did his PhD in philosophy.
-He is currently also teaching at Masaryk University, Brno where he has submitted his habilitation which is under review.
+Robert studied philosophy of arts and history at the University of Budapest and history at Rutgers University, in 2002 he did his PhD in philosophy and in 2021 his habilitation in Sociology.
+He is currently also teaching at Masaryk University, Brno and University of Technology, Vienna.

-1991-94 he was assistant professor at ELTE University of Budapest, from 1994-2019 he was Associate Professor at Corvinus University in Budapest.
+1991-94 he was assistant professor at ELTE University of Budapest, from 1994-2019 he was Associate Professor at Corvinus University in Budapest and currently Associate Professor at Masaryk University.
 From 2015-2018 he was Professor at Lauder Business School in Vienna.
 He was Pro-Rector of International Business School in Budapest 2014-2015.
 He did research at Rutgers University in the US, at the Institute of Advanced Studies in Wassenaar, Netherlands, and taught at numerous universities in the EU and the US.
-His research projects involve the representation and engagement of stakeholders in corporate communities as well as the societal impacts of autonomous mobility.
 His core reserach interest is in the politics of societal transformation.
 His past research includes the politics of historiography [creation of power/knowledge and meaning in relation to the past]; the politics of corporations [creation of power/knowledge through social exchange/business]; and, currently, the politics of autonomous mobility [creation of power/knowledge through technology].

 Critical Automobility Studies and RRI